-The three dots on Domino’s logo stands for their first three stores, and the plan was to add another dot each time they opened up a new store.
+The three dots on Domino’s logo stand for their first three stores, and the plan was to add another dot each time they opened up a new store.
 However, having 18,300 really big dots as their logo wouldn’t really be attractive..or even possible.
-Hence, they ditched that idea and focused on spreading their franchises all over the world.
+Hence, they ditched that idea and focused on spreading their franchises worldwide.

-From being brave enough and reinventing their recipes to completely digitising themselves, one can always look up how Domino’s ideates and executes its strategies to get some inspiration.
-This blog will run through Domino’s digital marketing strategies and see how they managed to create an impact online.
+From being brave enough and reinventing their recipes to completely digitizing themselves, one can always look up how Domino’s ideates and executes its strategies to get some inspiration.
+This blog will run through Domino’s digital marketing strategies and see how they created an impact online.

 About Domino’s [History]

 The first pizza served by Domino’s was way back in 1960.
-They had a humble beginning with the simple aim of giving people great tasting pizza.
-Today, they have 18,300 stores worldwide and have made affordable, tasty pizza accessible to everybody.
-In India, in particular, every town and every area of a metropolitan will have dominos in its neighbourhood.
+They had a humble beginning with the simple aim of giving people great-tasting pizza.
+Today, they have 18,300 stores worldwide, making affordable, tasty pizza accessible to everybody.
+In India, in particular, every town and every area of a metropolitan will have dominos in its neighborhood.

-What Can Marketers Learn from Dominos’s Marketing Strategies?
+What Can Marketers Learn from Domino’s Marketing Strategies?